jonaskris/noroff-assignment-rpg/README.md

 ## Usage
 Main executable and tests can be run using IntelliJ Idea.
-The project was developed and tested using Java 17 SDK.
+The project was developed and tested using Java OpenJDK 17 and JUnit 5.8.1.

 ### Test
 Right click ./test directory and select "Run 'All Tests'" to run all tests.

 ### Main
+The main executable demonstrates creation of a character with equipped weapon and armor.
+The created character's 'character sheet' is finally printed to console.

 Right click ./src/Main.java and select "Run 'Main.main()'" to run main executable.

 ## Maintainers